eliabieri/wg_display/README.md

 Then simply copy over the generated binary to the target and run it

-## 👏 Writing your own widget

-Want your WG Display to show you

-- 🥳 the upcoming events in your favorite night club
-- 🚮 the trash calendar in your municipality
-- 🍺 beers on sale in your local supermarket?

-You've got two options

-- [Write your own widget](docs/write_new_widget.md).
-It's easy using the provided guide and reference implementations
-- In case you don't feel capable of writing it yourself, open a [feature request](https://github.com/eliabieri/wg_display/issues/new) and tag it using the `widget request` label

 ## 🛠️ Assembling the hardware

 WG Display is best deployed on a Raspberry PI and a cheap display hat.